-Mineralisation occurs as chalcopyrite and molybdenite grains in quartz veins within both heavily altered porphyritic granodiorite (Figure 4) and the surrounding volcanic sediments, and as fine disseminations throughout the rock mass.
-Multiple, thick, down-hole zones of coherent mineralisation exceeding 0.30% copper were encountered, along with molybdenum grades significantly higher than those in the Inferred Resource.
+Mineralisation occurs as chalcopyrite and molybdenite grains in quartz veins within both heavily altered volcanic sediments, and as fine disseminations throughout the rock mass.
+Multiple, thick, down-hole zones of coherent copper mineralisation were encountered, along with molybdenum grades significantly higher than those in the Inferred Resource.